 The support that responsible breeders receive from those who purchase one of their puppies helps them continue doing what they do for the breed.
 Without that support the responsible breeders would be unable to show their dogs and do their part in breeding the best basset hounds that they can breed.
 Your support is greatly appreciated.

 I have seen far too many basset hounds with all kinds of issues that could have been prevented if the breeders had kept to the Standard.
 Knuckling over of a front leg is too common.
 Our Lucy had very deformed front legs.
 While Lucy was a purebred basset hound with AKC papers her front looked more like that of a bulldog than a basset hound.
 She’s an excellent example of a knuckled over front.
 Obviously her breeder didn’t have any idea about the Standard nor why she should should have followed it when breeding.
 Lucy certainly didn't match the following description of a basset hound.

 Our Lucy - Notice how deformed she is in the front.
 It was very wide and both legs were knuckled over, especially the right front leg.
 She had a lot of difficulty running.

 When a close friend came over one day we couldn't find Lucy.
 Finally after a desperate search she was found hiding among the stuffed dogs on our guest room bed.

 Some breeders try to get away with their poor breeding practices by saying that their bassets are French Bassets.
 I can’t tell you how many times I’ve read this or heard it from owners.
-A true French Basset would be bred to the FCI Standard for Basset Hounds and look a whole lot different than those claiming that they breed French Bassets.
+A true French Basset would be bred to the and look a whole lot different than those claiming that they breed French Bassets.
 Our Lucy that we purchased from a pet store was an example of what many misrepresent as a French Basset.
 As Lucy matured she did not come close to looking like a purebred basset hound and her temperament was incorrect.